 This course is a study of the musculoskeletal system with special emphasis on body mechanics and the mechanical principles of human motion.
-Labs include practice and demonstration of the ability perform range of motion measurements with goniometers and test muscle strength through manual muscle testing.
+Labs include practice and demonstration of the ability to perform range of motion measurements with goniometers and test muscle strength through manual muscle testing.
 OTH5243 must be taken concurrently with OTH5445.
+Prerequisites: OTH3000: OTH3036; OTH4517; and OTH4758 perception, interpersonal processes and mobility, as well as how environmental adaptations and assistive technologies help to compensate for disability and enhance functional performance.
+This course offers an examination of the role of the occupational therapist within the context of use of technology as it impacts activities of daily living.
+Students learn to design, evaluate and select safe and effective assistive technologies to assist with the components of self- care, work and leisure performance areas.
+It is designed to provide a basic understanding of various types of technologies, user populations and environments.
+OTH5445 must be taken concurrently with OTH5243.
 Prerequisites: OTH3000: OTH3036; OTH4517; and OTH4758